 Let me say, right off the top, that the male’s wonderful colours are exceedingly difficult to capture with equipment such as mine.
 I didn’t fully realize this until I returned home and looked at the quality of my images.
 Trying to photograph both on an Aspen is a terrific challenge from a white balance / black balance standpoint!
 The good news is that I have more reason to return and try to improve!

-Unlike many of our BC woodpeckers, Williamson’s are sexually dimorphic, so different in appearance that, I’ve discovered, many early observers thought the male and female were different species!
-The image below of the female attests to why: (Click to enlarge the images in the cluster.)
+Unlike many of our BC woodpeckers, Williamson’s are sexually dimorphic, so different in appearance that many early observers thought the male and female were different species!
+The image of the female (below) attests to why: (Click cluster images to enlarge.)

-As we watched their behaviour, we noticed that they kept leaving the big Aspens to visit the bottom five feet of a nearby Balsam Fir.
-Closer examination after they left it showed why: (Click to enlarge the images in the cluster.)
+As we watched their behaviour, we noticed that both birds kept leaving the big Aspens to visit the bottom five feet of a nearby young Balsam Fir.
+Closer examination after they left it showed why: (Click cluster images to enlarge.)

-Instead, I focused on a very cooperative and hard-working Hairy that allowed me over a seven-minute span (actually, I departed before he did) to observe him drilling a new hole.
-(Click to enlarge the images in the cluster.)
+Instead, I focused on a very cooperative and hard-working Hairy that allowed me over a seven-minute span (I departed before he did) to observe him drilling a new hole.

 We also got to watch a Pileated male re-excavating a nest hole while his mate observed nearby.
-That’s covered in a separate post (click here), and here’s a teaser:
+That’s covered in a separate post, but here’s a teaser: